hieuvp/learning-python/advanced-tutorials/sets/README.md

 a = set(["Jake", "John", "Eric"])
 b = set(["John", "Jill"])

-# To find out which members attended only one event and not the other,
+# To find out which members attended only one event and not the other
-# use the `difference()` method:
 print(a.difference(b))
 print(b.difference(a))
 ```